 - Recommend that a party be added to the dispute, or removed from the dispute

 - Help the applicant describe what they want

 - Help the parties to figure out what evidence is needed and exchange that evidence with the other parties

-What if we can’t resolve the dispute in Facilitation?
+What if we can’t reach an agreement in facilitation?

 What is a dispute withdrawal?

-An applicant who starts a dispute with the CRT but decides not to go ahead with it will need to request a withdrawal.
-A withdrawal doesn’t actually count as a resolution.
+An applicant who starts a CRT dispute but decides not to go ahead with it can ask the CRT to withdraw the dispute.

 What is a dismissal?